hadikusumaa15/refactoryExamSolveMeFirst-/README.md

 #### How to run the code :
 1. copy JAVASCRIPT CODE
 2. open url 'https://www.hackerrank.com/challenges/solve-me-first/problem'
-2. paste the JAVASCRIPT CODE to the code bar(replace the old code)
+2. paste the JAVASCRIPT CODE to the code editor bar(replace the old code)
 3. select "javascript(Node.js)" as the language
 4. click Run Program Button at the bottom right of the code bar